 But this was not enough for them.
 But the ones who brought up tribute – they worked and were put under tribute.
 And so little by little they were strengthened and they spread abroad and became great until they subdued almost all of the land of the Romans and also the kingdom of the Persians beneath their hands.
 And so from that time their principality became an established kingdom.
 And so in the course of time, little by little, from one man to another, those who ruled over it became governors.
 And it became very powerful just as it was pleasing to God, who wanted to chastise us because of our sins.

 Concerning their doctrine and laws.
-Since we have spoken up to this point about the cause and the beginning and the movement of Muhammad, the first king of the Arabs, let us now move on to speak about the laws and commandments, which he said were given to him by God, that he set down for them.
+Since we have spoken up to this point about the cause and the beginning and the movement of Muhammad, the first king of the Arabs, let us now move on to speak about the laws and commandments that he said were given to him by God, which he set down for them.
 He taught them as follows:

-That they should confess one God, the creator of all things, without being called Father, Son, or Spirit, but deity, a single person and a single substance; that “he is not begotten nor does he beget”; and that he does not have a spouse.
+That they should confess one God, the creator of all things, without being called Father, Son, or Spirit, but deity, a single person and a single substance; that “he is not begotten and that he does not beget”; and that he does not have a spouse.

-He accepts Moses and his writings and he accepts the Gospel – except for this: that he does not acknowledge that the Messiah was crucified.
+He accepts Moses and his writing and he accepts the Gospel – except for this: that he does not acknowledge that the Messiah was crucified.

 Syr. ܛܝܝ̈ܐ.
 This word originally referred to Arabs from the Tay tribe.
 This term eventually came to be used to simply mean “Arab” or “Muslim”.
 See CSD, 172.

 I.e. 621/22 CE.
 This refers to the Seleucid calendar, which begins in 311/10 BCE.
 When calculating dates based on this calendar it is important to remember that there is no year zero.